nikfrank/ulpan-server/README.md

 - Section 2: Using Postgres with an ORM
   - step#: replace all fake APIs with real APIs

-- Section 3: Identity middleware

-- Section 2: Server for saving exercises and results
-  - step0: booting an express server
-  - step1: defining API routes and their handlers
-    - responding with stub data
-  - step2: connecting to postgres (involves installation of postgres)
     - hydrating tables with mock data
     - reading data from the db for GET requests
     - saving data from POST requests
     - updating data with PUT or PATCH requests

+- Section 3: Identity middleware

+- Section 4: Full coverage testing

 ---